RenneLab/hybkit/README.rst

        for creation of custom analyses of hyb-format data.

-Full project documentation is available at `http://www.readthedocs.com/...`_
+Full project documentation is available at LINKHERE

 Installation